 Do I need GRE/GMAT Score

-- Mostly, GMAT/GRE test score is compulsory.
-It may be waived off for candidates with more than three to five years of work experience in some universities.
+Mostly, the GMAT/GRE test score is compulsory.
+However, candidates with more than three to five years of work experience in some universities may wave it off.

 Jobs after Masters in Engineering Management